cyberark/conjur-inspect/README.md

 ### Running

-Run Conjur Inspect with the command:
+Run Conjur Inspect with the following command as the same system user that will run the Conjur container:

 ```
 $ conjur-inspect